 This means that any imperfection that you covered with the semi-gloss paint will still show.

-Satin paints however offer less of a shine which helps to cover such imperfections especially if they are small.
+Satin paints, however, offer less shine which helps to cover such imperfections, especially if they are small.

 The Difference in the Price

 The difference you may notice right away while at the paint store is the price.